Poetry

 Remembrances

-A recurrent theme in Buddhist writings is impermanence, anicca in Pali.
-Everything, including our being, our very self, is in a constant flux or change and has no enduring or fixed existence.
+A recurrent theme in Buddhist writings is impermanence.
+Everything, including our very self, is in a constant flux or change and has no enduring or fixed existence.
 His teaching of the five remembrances was one way to investigate this.
-Here is a variation on those five rememberances.
+Here is a variation on those five remembrances.

 Instant Karma